1. Overview

 So, what’s happening during this simple setup code?
 Nothing complicated:

-• we're creating the roles and assigning the privileges to them
+- Then we’re creating the roles and assigning the privileges to them.

-• we're creating a user and assigning a role to it
+- Finally, we’re creating a user and assigning a role to it.

-Note how we're using an alreadySetup flag to determine if the setup needs to run or not.
-This is simply because, depending on how many contexts you have configured in your application – the ContextRefreshedEvent may be fired multiple times.
-And we only want the setup to be executed once.
+Note how we’re using an alreadySetup flag to determine if the setup needs to run or not.
+This is simply because the ContextRefreshedEvent may be fired multiple times depending on how many contexts we have configured in our application.
+And we only want to run the setup once.

-Two quick notes here – first, about terminology.
-We're using the Privilege – Role terms here, but in Spring, these are slightly different.
-In Spring, our Privilege is referred to as Role, and also as a (granted) authority – which is slightly confusing.
-Not a problem for the implementation of course, but definitely worth noting.
+Two quick notes here.
+We’ll first look at terminology.
+We’re using the Privilege – Role terms here.
+But in Spring, these are slightly different.
+In Spring, our Privilege is referred to as Role and also as a (granted) authority, which is slightly confusing.

-Second – these Spring Roles (our Privileges) need a prefix; by default, that prefix is “ROLE”, but it can be changed.
-We're not using that prefix here, just to keep things simple, but keep in mind that if you're not explicitly changing it, it's going to be required.
+Second, these Spring Roles (our Privileges) need a prefix.
+By default, that prefix is “ROLE”, but it can be changed.
+We’re not using that prefix here, just to keep things simple, but keep in mind that it will be required if we’re not explicitly changing it.

 4. Custom UserDetailsService